Indie Campers

 Indie Campers is a recreational vehicle (RV) rental company and road-trip marketplace headquartered in Lisbon, Portugal.
 Founded in 2013 by Hugo Oliveira and Stefan Koeppl, the company combines an owned fleet with a peer-to-peer marketplace of privately owned and professional-host vehicles.
-It operates in more than 80 locations across Europe, North America and Oceania and reports a fleet of over 8,000 owned vehicles, with additional inventory available via its marketplace.
+It operates in more than 100 locations across Europe, North America and Oceania and reports a fleet of over 10,000 owned vehicles, with additional inventory available via its marketplace.

 History

 Indie Campers was founded in Lisbon in 2013 by Hugo Oliveira and co-founder Stefan Koeppl; Koeppl left the company in 2014.
-In 2015 the public venture fund Portugal Ventures invested in the company; in 2017, after the firm’s international expansion, that stake was sold.
-Indie Campers was included among Europe’s fastest-growing companies in the Financial Times FT 1000 (2020) ranking, where Portuguese media reported it as a Top-40 entry.
+In 2015 the public venture fund Portugal Ventures invested in the company; in 2017, after the firm's international expansion, that stake was sold.
+Indie Campers was included among Europe's fastest-growing companies in the Financial Times FT 1000 (2020) ranking, where Portuguese media reported it as a Top-40 entry.

 The company expanded to the United States in late 2021, opening its first location in Los Angeles with Jeep-based campers, followed by additional North American sites.
 In 2023 the company entered Oceania with operations in Australia and New Zealand.

 In July 2024 Indie Campers raised €35 million in a round led by Indico Capital Partners, with participation from Cedrus and GED Ventures; in May 2025 it closed a €27.5 million extension, bringing total new funding over roughly one year to €62.5 million.

 Operations and business model

 Indie Campers operates a hybrid model.
 Its owned fleet is deployed across a network of depots on three continents.
-In parallel, a marketplace present in Europe enables additional listings from private owners and professional hosts, broadening availability and geographical coverage beyond company-operated depots.
+In parallel, Indie Campers acts as a broker for "marketplace" rentals from private owners, broadening availability and geographical coverage beyond company-operated depots.